tyler-dane/bacula/bacula-troubleshooting.md

 * **Other possible causes**: Password mismatch
     * See Diagram (TO-DO: link to where this should be).

-#### Problem3: "Error: bsock.c:223 gethostbyname() for host "database-test.swoop.local" failed: ERR=Name or service not known"
+#### Problem3: "Error: bsock.c:223 gethostbyname() for host "client.example.local" failed: ERR=Name or service not known"
 * Possible Cause/Solution: Make sure your FQDN is spelled correctly in the Bacula configs and in your own environment.

 #### Problem4: Authentication error when connecting to bconsole: